 Getting an Interview

-I applied online and the process took 2 months – interviewed at Science Systems and Applications in June 2012.
+I applied online.
+The process took 2+ months – interviewed at Science Systems and Applications (Greenbelt, MD) in June 2012.